abwelch1/codewars-may/README.md

 HOW TO SUBMIT FOR POINTS:
 	- Paste the flag output into **your team's breakout room chat**

-## Crossword Puzzle
+## Word Search Puzzle

 Instructions: Follow this link to access the wordsearch challenge https://thewordsearch.com/puzzle/2267121/code-wars-70-word-search/
-How to verify/submit: Screenshot your completed crossword puzzle and send the picture in your team’s breakout room chat letting us know that you have completed it.
+How to verify/submit: Screenshot your completed word search puzzle and send the picture in your team’s breakout room chat letting us know that you have completed it.
-Potential points: 10 points for fully completing the crossword puzzle.
+Potential points: 10 points for fully completing the word search puzzle.

 ## Neuralink Trivia Quiz